Bodhi1111/stellar-sales-system/PLAYBOOK/SPRINT_03_Agent_Specialists.md

 #### **Task 3.2.1: Re-Architect the `SalesCopilotAgent`**

+Updating The Playbook
+Here are the final, definitive playbook entries to complete our design.

+Action 1: Author the QdrantManager Upgrade

+This is a new task we must add to our playbook for Sprint 3.

+Markdown

+### Epic 3.1: Upgrading Core Services

+#### **Task 3.1.1: Enhance the `QdrantManager`**

+* **Rationale:** To enable our `SalesCopilotAgent` to function as an intelligent "Librarian," it must be able to perform targeted, filtered searches against our vector database.
+The existing `search` method is too basic.
+We will upgrade it to accept an optional filter, making it a powerful tool for our reasoning engine.
+* **File to Modify:** `core/database/qdrant.py`
+* **Step 1: Add the Code**
+    * The following complete code should replace the existing content of `core/database/qdrant.py`.

+    ```python
+    from sentence_transformers import SentenceTransformer
+    from qdrant_client import QdrantClient, models
+    from config.settings import settings
+    from typing import Optional

+    class QdrantManager:
+        """
+        Manages all interactions with the Qdrant vector database.
+        """
+        def __init__(self, settings):
+            self.client = QdrantClient(url=settings.QDRANT_URL)
+            self.embedding_model = SentenceTransformer(settings.EMBEDDING_MODEL_NAME)
+            self.collection_name = "transcripts"
+            self._ensure_collection_exists()

+        def _ensure_collection_exists(self):
+            # ... (code remains the same)

+        # --- ENHANCED SEARCH METHOD ---
+        def search(self, query: str, limit: int = 3, filter: Optional[models.Filter] = None) -> list:
+            """
+            Takes a text query, creates an embedding, and searches Qdrant.
+            Now supports an optional filter for targeted searches.
+            """
+            query_embedding = self.embedding_model.encode(query).tolist()

+            search_results = self.client.search(
+                collection_name=self.collection_name,
+                query_vector=query_embedding,
+                limit=limit,
+                query_filter=filter # Use the provided filter
+            )
+            return search_results

+    # Create a single, global instance for the app to use
+    qdrant_manager = QdrantManager(settings)

+    ```
+Action 2: Author the Final SalesCopilotAgent

+Now that its core dependency is fixed, we can design the final SalesCopilotAgent.

+Markdown

+### Epic 3.2: Upgrading the `SalesCopilotAgent` as a "Tool"

+#### **Task 3.2.1: Re-Architect the `SalesCopilotAgent`**

-* **Rationale:** In our new architecture, the Sales Copilot is no longer the final step; it is a specialist tool *used during* the reasoning process.
-It must be upgraded to handle targeted queries, search multiple data sources (vectors and graphs), and return concise information that the Strategist can use.
+* **Rationale:** The Sales Copilot is the primary "Librarian" tool for our reasoning engine.
+It must conform to the `BaseAgent` interface, handle targeted queries, intelligently search both Qdrant and Neo4j, and return structured results for the `StrategistAgent`.
 * **File to Modify:** `agents/sales_copilot/sales_copilot_agent.py`
 * **Step 1: Add the Code**
     * The following complete code should replace the existing content of `agents/sales_copilot/sales_copilot_agent.py`.
-This is a major refactor.

     ```python
     import json
+    import re
     from typing import List, Dict, Any
-    from qdrant_client import models

     from agents.base_agent import BaseAgent
     from config.settings import Settings
     from core.database.qdrant import qdrant_manager
     from core.database.neo4j import neo4j_manager
+    from qdrant_client import models

     class SalesCopilotAgent(BaseAgent):
         """